 |SAT Scaled Score Range (Out of 1600)||Percentile|

 Knowing about the maximum number of SAT attempts will enable the student to plan the career and multiple alternative options accordingly.
-While there is no official limit to take up SAT, it is recommended not to take up the examination with more than six attempts to ensure a smooth career graph.
+While there is no official limit to taking up SAT, it is recommended not to take up the examination with more than six attempts to ensure a smooth career graph.
 The main reason for this is- the colleges that offer admissions can look up the number of attempts you have taken for the SAT and it can impact the same.

 The Final Takeaway

 Taking up SAT and excelling in it can be a crucial step in defining the career goals of the student.
-Having a thorough understanding of the timeline for the exam will empower them with confidence and bring about a positive outcome in the overall performance.
+Having a thorough understanding of the timeline for the exam will empower them with confidence and bring about a positive outcome in their overall performance.